arangodb/arangodb/README_maintainers.md

 #### Running jsUnity Tests with arangosh client

-You can only run tests which are intended to be ran via arangosh:
+Run tests this way:

     require("jsunity").runTest("tests/js/client/shell/shell-client.js");

+You can only run tests which are intended to be ran via arangosh.

 ### Mocha Tests